nichitascobici04/FA-Cup-Simulator/README.md

 # Team names and ratings

 The team names and ratings are taken from soccer-ratings.com.
 The data is from the beginning of October 2025.

-PS: The script is not uploaded yet as I've spent over an hour editing this description and I also have other things to do.
-I'll upload it soon.
-Thank you for undersanding!